 The currency of Slovenia is the euro.

-ATM are not in mountain regions or small villages.
+ATM are rare in mountain regions or small villages.

 Natural disasters and climate